wp-plugins/custom-facebook-feed/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Custom Facebook Feed allows you to display a completely customizable Facebook feed of any public Facebook page or group on your website.
+The Custom Facebook Feed allows you to display a completely customizable Facebook feed of any public Facebook page or group on your website

 == Description ==